Rumi Kazama: Personal life and career

 Soon after, Kazama and Eagle Sawai formed Black Joker with Takako Inoue.
 In September 2000, Black Joker defeated Manami Toyota, Nanae Takahashi and Miho Wakizawa in a tournament final to win the vacant six-woman tag team titles, Kazama's third reign.
-They would hold the titles for nearly two years, until losing them in June 2002 to Mizuki Endo, Keiko Aono and Reiko Amano.
+They would hold the titles for nearly two years, until losing them in June 2002 to Mizuki Endo, Keiko Aono and Rieko Amano.
 During that reign, Kazama defeated Miho Wakizawa to win the AJW Championship in May 2001, but vacated the title after winning it.
 In January 2002, Kazama and Inoue won the WWWA World Tag Team Championship, defeating Nanae Takahashi and Tomoko Watanabe.
 They would hold the titles until July 2002, when they lost the belts to Takahashi and her new partner, Momoe Nakanishi.
 In March 2002, she defeated Carol Midori to win the LLPW Singles Championship.
 She would hold the title until March 2003, when she lost to her Black Joker stablemate Eagle Sawai.
 On August 3, 2003, in her retirement match, she defeated Mako Ogawa to win her second LLPW Singles title and retire as champion.

 In 2006, she came out of retirement for one night only, teaming with Genichiro Tenryu in a loss to Eagle Sawai and Magnum TOKYO in WAR's farewell show.
 Three years later, she took part in a six-woman tag team match dedicated to the memory of Plum Mariko; she teamed up with Shinobu Kandori and Mayumi Ozaki in a loss to Dynamite Kansai, Harley Saito and Command Bolshoi.

 In 2012, she joined Dramatic Dream Team's Union Pro Wrestling as a valet to Isami Kodaka and Hiroshi Fukuda.
-Her final match to date was held on May 4, 2012, teaming with Kodaka and defeating Fukuda in a handicap match.
+Her final match took place on May 4, 2012, teaming with Kodaka and defeating Fukuda in a handicap match.
 In 2013, she became a commissioner for the Fly To Everywhere World Championship.

 Other fields

 Kazama had posed for several modeling photobooks and magazines since her time as a shoot boxer.
 In 1987, she released a music single called "Tokai no Ryūsei 〜 Horoscope Magic."
 In 1988, she began acting in films, beginning with her promo video, "HEAT UP VENUS," which was released in May 1988.
 She had also acted in Silver (1999) and did the voice of the Gods for Saint Seiya - Heaven Chapter: Overture (2004).
+Kazama also had a brief career as an AV actress, releasing two adult films between 2010 and 2011.
 Kazama also had a manga line titled "Shugeki Angel RUMI."

 After retiring, Kazama became Shinobu Kandori's public secretary during Kandori's campaign to join the House of Councillors in 2006.
 In January 2010, she opened a restaurant in Kagurazawa with Eagle Sawai and Makiko Ogawa called "Tonsai Kitchen Kizuna," until it closed its doors in December 2012.
 In May 2020, she launched her YouTube channel, "Joshi Puroresu no Otomekokoro," where she would interview wrestlers past and present.